hci-a-if-its-2019/assignment-0-rahmsofyan/README.md

 [bappeko.surabaya.go.id/musrenbang2019](bappeko.surabaya.go.id/musrenbang2019)
 ### Description
-Musrenbang2019 ,site which display list subimitted proposal for development planning discussion by City Goverment of Surabaya ,and maintance by this local institution.
+Musrenbang2019 ,site which display list subimitted proposal for development planning discussion by city goverment of Surabaya ,and maintenance by this local institution.
 Proposals which will discuss in that forum is from surabaya people.
 They can watching over about all proposals that had been submitted to goverment , and keep their eye upon their proposal actualization.
 Main of this site is display proposals in tables that consist of no,name of proposals "usulan fisik/non fisik" ,budget "Plafon Anggaran", unit "satuan".
 Another feature is administator's feature which can only access by their institution  team.
 ### Bad UI Analysis and Design Proposal